Massive Ancient Statue Discovered Submerged In Mud In Cairo

 Archaeologists working under difficult conditions in Cairo have discovered an ancient statue submerged in mud.

-A joint German-Egyptian research team found the eight-meter (26-foot) quartzite statue beneath the water level in a Cairo slum, and suggests depicts Ramses II, according to Reuters.
+A joint German-Egyptian research team found the 8-meter (26-foot) quartzite statue beneath the water level in a Cairo slum and suggests that it depicts Ramses II, according to Reuters.

 The team was working at what was once Heliopolis, one of the oldest cities in ancient Egypt and the cult center for the sun god.